araucaria-project/ocabox-tcs/doc/architecture.md

   - Specialized subclasses handle different execution methods
 - **Instance Count**: One per service (may be different process than service)
 - **Process**: Launcher process
-- **Note**: For manually started services, ServiceRunner does not exist initially.
-Future extension could add DefaultServiceRunner if needed.
+- **Note**: For manually started services, ServiceRunner does not exist

 ### ServicesLauncher
 - **Functionality**: Manages collection of ServiceRunners from config
 - **Lifetime**: Persistent launcher process
 - **Responsibilities**: Maintains launching system
-- **Specialized Subclasses**: ProcessLauncher, AsyncioLauncher, SystemdLauncher
+- **Specialized Subclasses**: ProcessLauncher, AsyncioLauncher

 ### ProcessContext
 - **Functionality**: Singleton context for all services in a process